Nutrition and physical activity

 Pilot projects funded by the European Parliament

-A pilot project is an initiative of an experimental nature designed to test the feasibility and usefulness of action.
-It is meant to develop evidence-based strategies to address a problem, identify good practices, and provide policy guidance for the benefit of possible future initiatives in the area of health inequalities.
+A pilot project or preparatory action is an initiative of an experimental nature designed to test the feasibility and usefulness of action.
+It is meant to try different approaches, develop evidence-based strategies to address a problem, identify good practices, and provide policy guidance for the benefit of possible future initiatives in the area of nutrition and physical activity.

 The European Commission's contracts with various contractors are based on their approaches in the chosen proposals and provide them with the necessary scope for their execution.
 Boards of scientific experts have been set up from a variety of disciplines for each project to provide robust guidelines for the project intervention and to validate its tools including the project websites which reflect the views of the authors and not necessarily the official opinion of the Commission.

 Feel free to browse the ongoing or recently concluded projects below.

 "My healthy family”: EU Project to encourage children, older people and pregnant women in Hungary and Poland to eat more fruit and vegetables.

 The project put the family at the centre of its activities as food is very much a social activity and the family is often the birth place of healthy habits.

 The idea was to get people to truly enjoy the tastes, textures and colours of fresh fruit and vegetables.
 This was done by distributing FREE fruit and vegetables and, with the help of well-known chefs, by providing recipes and cooking lessons (alongside information on the nutritional value of food).